Manifestors-Open-Source/PacketLib/README.md

 # PacketLib

-Some packets for Netty-based servers (especially for Shinrai) You can use this packets for your Network/Backend system.
+Some packets for Netty-based servers (especially for Minecraft Clients) You can use this packets for your Network/Backend system.
 If you wanna add new packets for your network system, please **create new fork** and **don't open PR!**